zobront/nft-snapshot/README.md

 ```
 ## Formats

-There are two options for output formats for the data:
+There are three options for output formats for the data:

+- json: Like ownerByTokenId, but stored in a json object
 - tokensByOwner: Lists each owner, the count of the number of NFTs they own, and the specific IDs they own.
 - ownerByTokenId: Lists all token IDs in order and the owner associated with each.

 ## Automation

-You can run an automated snapshot by creating an automate.json file in the root of the project with the following schema:
+You can run an automated snapshot by creating an automate.json file in the root of the project with the following schema.
+This only supports json at the moment.
 ```
 {
-    {
+    "combine": false, [optional, default=true. if false, creates a separate json file for each collection] "exclude": [optional]
-    "exclude": [
+    [
         "excluded-collection-name"
     ],
     "collections": [